MicrosoftDocs/azure-stack-docs/AKS-Hybrid/supported-kubernetes-versions.md

 ms.lastreviewed: 1/14/2022
 ms.reviewer: mikek

-# Intent: As an IT Pro, I want to know how Kubernetes versions are supported, as well as the lifecycle of clusters in AKS hybrid.
+# Intent: As an IT Pro, I want to know how Kubernetes versions are supported, as well as the lifecycle of clusters in AKS enabled by Azure Arc.
 # Keyword: supported Kubernetes versions

 ---